CyranoB/flash_cards/docs/backend_structure_document.md

 - **Client-Side Storage:** `sessionStorage` is used to store temporary session data such as uploaded transcripts, course data, and generated flashcards.
 - **Server-Side Processing:** Data is processed on-demand within serverless functions, with results sent back to the client for storage and display.
+- **PDF Processing:** PDF documents are processed client-side using Web Workers to extract text without blocking the UI thread, with progress tracking and timeout handling.

 ## API Design and Endpoints